gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 ### Post-deploy hooks don't fix everything

-Say you dilligently wire up your gateway schema release command to your subservice post-deploy hook...
+Say you dilligently call `mergeSchemaReleaseBranch` (or similar release command) from your subservice post-deploy hook...
 Neat!
-However, there will still be some latency between that hook and the next gateway polling interval.
-This latency compounds when deploying multiple instances of a subservice app and the deploy hook doesn't fire until all instances are spun up.
+However, there will still be latency between that release and the next gateway polling interval.
+This latency compounds when deploying many instances of a subservice app and the post-deploy hook doesn't fire until all instances are running.
 Long story short: there will always be latancy.

 Therefore, you may find that post-deploy hooks aren't a magic bullet for orchestrating seamless schema rollouts.
 Whether the revised gateway schema rolls out in seconds (thanks to post-deploy hooks), or minutes (until you press a merge button by hand), either scenario presents a window in which conflicting schema errors may occur.
-That said, releases really just boil down to being either breaking or non-breaking; the former of which should probably be done during a maintenance window, regardless.
+That said, releases really boil down to being either _non-breaking_ or _breaking_; the later of which should probably be done during a maintenance window.

 Now, that's not to say that post-deploy hooks aren't a worthwhile _convenience_.
 It's just important to know what problem they are actually solving.
 The best release strategies will always stage new subservice schemas quietly behind the gateway proxy layer in a way that activates new features without breaking existing ones.
 Following this pattern, it doesn't really matter if a gateway schema rollout takes seconds or minutes after a subservice deploy.
-This is also where staging changes to multiple subservice schemas and releasing them together as one cutover becomes very useful.
+This is also where staging changes to multiple subschemas and releasing them together in a single cutover becomes very useful.

 ### Versioning schemas with gateway code is a neat idea